 There are currently more than two-dozen regional passenger rail systems in North America, ranging from well-established names like New York’s Long Island Rail Road to new and popular services like New Mexico’s Rail Runner Express.
 Right now, Dallas/Fort Worth’s Trinity Railway Express is the only regional passenger system in Texas.
 These systems are organized, governed and operated in a number of different ways, but the Lone Star Rail District model is unique in being an independent partnership that represents a number of jurisdictions, with accountability through them to the public at large, and in being solely focused on regional rail service.

 Do we know where the stations are going to go?
 Could that change?

-The LSTAR route , with 15 preliminary points of service from Georgetown to the South Side of San Antonio, has been approved and is the basis of our current engineering and environmental studies.
-As part of those studies we are also exploring an extension of the route to include a 16th point of service in south San Antonio (the new TAMU-SA campus in City South).
+The LSTAR route, with 24 preliminary station locations from Taylor and Georgetown to the South Side of San Antonio, has been approved for study and is the basis of our current engineering and environmental work.
 The actual locations of those stations have not been finalized; that’s a key outcome of the current round of studies.